TheOnlyPatty/WMM/README.md

 # Flutter/Unity/Bluetooth demo setup (currently only usable on android)

-* Clone the repository (either download the .zip file from github or clone using github desktop/git command line)
+* Clone the repository (either download the .zip file from github in browser or clone using github desktop/git command line)
-* Load WMM-master\arduino\BLE\BLE_server_multiconnect onto ESP32
+* Load WMM-master\arduino\BLE\BLE_server_multiconnect\BLE_server_multiconnect.ino onto ESP32
 * Open WMM-master\app\flutter-unity-view-widget-master\example on android studio
 * Run `<flutter pub get>` on android studio terminal (should get a pop up when you first open the project on android studio asking to install dependecies, this works as well)
 * Compile the project onto your phone, should get a screen that looks like this